Whitley Frazier, LCSW

 1

-An immigration psychological evaluation (also called a mental health evaluation) is a structured clinical assessment that documents emotional and psychological functioning and the impact of trauma, persecution, violence, or hardship.
+An immigration mental health evaluation is a structured clinical assessment that documents emotional and psychological functioning and the impact of trauma, persecution, violence, or hardship.
 The resulting report is prepared for immigration legal proceedings and may support an attorney’s filing.

 Common areas assessed may include: